Savour the Savings: Careem's week-long Crazy Deals is back on, with meals starting at Dh5!

 Whether it's a succulent burger or a slice of heavenly cheesecake, who doesn't love a good food deal?
 It's time to gear up for 7 days of huge discounts on your favourite meals through Careem Food, starting November 9!

-Get ready to snag incredible discounts on your go-to meals from top restaurants like Allo Beirute, Barbar, Tim Hortons, Alien Burger, Right Bite and so much more!
+Get ready to snag incredible discounts on your go-to meals from top restaurants like Allo Beirut, Barbar, Tim Hortons, Alien Burger, Right Bite and so much more!

 Unlimited Free Delivery with Careem Plus